 Source of the Data

-Public Citizen submitted a Freedom of Information Act (FOIA) request to the Department of Labor (DOL) that asked for their database of all petition records submitted to the Trade Adjustment Assistance (TAA) program with determination dates between January 1, 1994 and June 1, 2010.
-Public Citizen submitted a separate FOIA request that asked for the DOL's database of all petition records submitted to the North American Free Trade Agreement-Transitional Adjustment Assistance (NAFTA-TAA) program, which operated between 1994 and 2002.
-The records contained information on the name of the company where layoffs occurred, its address, who submitted the petition, the product produced by the workers, the date that the petition was filed, the date that worker separations began, the date that the DOL certified or denied the petition, the number of workers laid off, and the country implicated in the layoffs, among other information.
+Public Citizen has obtained from the Department of Labor (DOL) all petition records submitted to the Trade Adjustment Assistance (TAA) program with determination dates between January 1, 1994 and the present.
+The records contain information on the name of the company where layoffs occurred, its address, who submitted the petition, the product produced by the workers, the date that the petition was filed, the date that worker separations began, the date that the DOL certified or denied the petition, the number of workers laid off, and the country implicated in the layoffs, among other information.
 For the TAA data dictionary that Public Citizen received from the Department of Labor, click here.

 Merger of TAA and NAFTA-TAA Database

-Workers and companies could apply under both the TAA and NAFTA-TAA programs and receive certification under both.
+Workers and companies could apply under both the TAA program and the North American Free Trade Agreement-Transitional Adjustment Assistance (NAFTA-TAA) program, which operated from 1994 to 2002, and receive certification under both.
 Certification under both programs was quite common: about two-thirds of petitions certified under the NAFTA-TAA program were certified under the "vanilla” TAA program.
 Thus, certified petitions can show up in the TAA and NAFTA-TAA databases that refer to the same instance of job loss.
 Therefore, simply combining the two databases would lead to some double-counting of job loss.

 Public Citizen developed a procedure to combine the databases and yet avoid double-counting, which we believe leads to maximum usefulness of the resultant database.